Oct. 2006

 Learning the Fundamentals of Wood Carving at Calvo Wood Carving School

 If I caught your attention with the title of this article then the likelihood is high that my wood carving classes and workshops might be just the thing you are looking for.
-In the old days, if I can speak of them romantically as such, the cabinetmaker was an able woodcarver as well.
-Don't be overwhelmed, we are not talking about carving the Lincoln Memorial.
-We are talking about adding little colorful details that create a signature so that everyone knows from that moment on that it was done by you and your hands.
-This is the key to the difference between commercial work and work that becomes heirloom quality, handed from one generation to the next.
+In the old days, the cabinetmaker was also an able woodcarver as well. t allowed him to add colorful details that create a signature so that everyone knows from that moment on that it was done by your hands.
+These details become the key to the difference between commercial work and work that becomes heirloom quality, handed from one generation to the next.

 Walk with me for a moment and let me share my perspective with you.
 Most woodworking projects are geometrical in nature.
-Sure we add hardwoods, nice moldings, beautiful joints, carefully crafted doors and a superfine finish but what one really responds to is the overall design.
-Design is everything.
-What you start with on a sketchpad with a pencil ends up being a three dimensional shape with some minor adjustments as the process evolves in wood.
+Sure we add hardwoods, nice moldings, beautiful joints, carefully crafted doors and a superfine finish but what one really responds to is the overall design and details.

 Woodcarving is totally built on curves, so it is a natural contrast to the straight lines of your woodworking projects.
 Maybe now you see the puzzle that I have been trying to assemble.
-If this makes logical sense to you then it is completely on this premise that I will describe what we are going to do in my exciting beginners woodcarving classes and workshops.
-These classes will give you a solid foundation in all aspects of woodcarving.
-I went through an apprenticeship, taught by European masters and I am happy to share my knowledge and information with you.
+If this makes logical sense to you then it is completely on this premise that I will describe what we are going to do in my exciting beginners woodcarving workshops.
+These workshops will give you a solid foundation in all aspects of woodcarving.
+I went through an apprenticeship, was taught by European masters and I am happy to share my knowledge and information with you.
 In fact, I get great satisfaction out of seeing someone light up with the same enthusiasm I have for woodcarving.

 We will explore the types of wood best for woodcarving and the important steps in designing your ideas.
 We will look closely at sharpening, a critical aspect of a good woodcarving tool.
 We will explore how to handle the woodcarving tools and move through the different stages of carving, from roughing out to delicate detailing.
 You don't need to be a physical giant to handle carving tools: it is all in the technique.
 This is a hands-on class where you can learn, at your own pace, skills that will enhance your carving ability for years of success and enjoyment.
 My woodcarving classes and workshops will shift you from the feeling that you are approaching woodcarving with no clear direction or reference points, to the knowledge that you are beginning to acquire the skills and control akin to a professional woodcarver.